fpaul787/aws-certified-developer-notes/aws-fundamentals/EC2.md

 ## Instance Types
 * On Demand Instance: you pay for compute capacity by the hour or the second depending on which instances you run.
+    * You don't have to commit for a long time
+    * Recommended for workloads that allow you to predict how the application will behave.

 * Reserved Instances: long workloads (>= 1 year)
     * Applications with steady state usage
     * Applications that may require reserved capacity
     * Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs
+    * Recommended for applications that have steady usage. (databases)
 * Convertible Reserved Instances: long workloads with flexible instances
 * Scheduled Reserved Instances: launch within time window you reserve
 * Spot Instances: allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.
     * Applications that have flexible start and end times
     * Applications that are only feasible at very low compute prices
     * Users with urgent computing needs for large amounts of additional capacity
+    * You can lose the instances if your max price is less than the current spot price.
 * Dedicated Instances: no other customers will share your hardware
     * Instances running on hardware dedicated to your
 * Dedicated Hosts: book an entire physical server, control instance placement